agentsquash/a2-nea/docs/analysis.md

 ### Acceptable Limitations
 Unfortunately, it is unviable to obtain access to the National Rail Journey Planning system due to cost.
 This means that the journey planning solution will have to be manually maintained, and as such may lack fully up to date information on all stations on the National Rail network, such as changed MCTs and new alternative routings.
 Furthermore, due to time constraints, my solution will only have limited integration with other forms of public transport which may be more viable options (such as taking a bus).
 The system will also be unable to determine whether the users ticket is valid for the routing taken, as it is not possible to fully integrate ticketing restrictions within the time frame of the project.
 However, due to the focus of the solution largely being on finding new journeys during disruption (where ticket restrictions are typically relaxed following missing the original service) this issue in particular should have minimal impact on the usability of the solution.
-// Not here? // Mr Ashley has also stated that while he would like to see the implementation of automatic delay repay within the solution, it would be acceptable if the application only provided the information necessary for the claim.
-Further research into this has highlighted the unsuitability of many TOCs web services for automatic solution-based claims - typically requiring registration.
-The introduction of this feature would also require the storage of payment information, which would introduce new complexity to the solution.

 ## Objectives